Rotation Symmetry-Protected Topological Phases of Fermions: Rotation FSPT phases in 3D

-In the main text we only consider the classifications of FSPT phases with $C_M^\pm$ symmetry only, and those with $C_M^-\times \Z_N$ symmetry, to highlight the main technicalities and the subtleties that may arise.
+with $m\ge 1$ and $n\ge0$.
 We have also considered other Abelian internal symmetries and the details can be found in Appendix \ref{app:more3D}.
+We summarize the classification s for $C_M^\pm\times \Z_N$ in Table \ref{tab1} and \ref{tab2}, which we believe are complete.

-When only the rotation symmetry is present, we just need to consider 1D block states, with an internal symmetry $\Z_{2M}^f$.
+When only the rotation symmetry is present, there is no need to consider 3D block states.
+For 1D block states, the rotation symmetry becomes an internal symmetry $\Z_{2M}^f$.
 This case is covered by Sec. \ref{sec:3Dm1d} below.
-We do not have to consider 2D block states, since they would have to be a class D topological superconductor classified by $\Z$, and thus can not be used in 2D block states.
+It turns out that there is no nontrivial 1D block states.
+Furthermore, we do not have to consider 2D block states, since they would have to be a class D topological superconductor which is classified by $\Z$.
+There is no way that their \emph{chiral} edge modes near the rotation axis can be gapped out, and thus can not be used to build 2D block states.
 In conclusion, we find that there are no nontrivial FSPT phases in this case.

 We now study FSPT phases with $C_M^-\times\Z_N$ symmetry.
 All nontrivial FSPT phases found here are enabled by strong interactions.
 The classification is summarized in Table. \ref{tab1}.